Fort Stanwix: Fort Schuyler and the Battle of Oriskany

 The fort was reoccupied by Colonial troops under the command of Colonel Elias Dayton on July 12, 1776.
 They began reconstruction and renamed it Fort Schuyler, although many continued to call it Fort Stanwix.
 Colonel Peter Gansevoort took over command of the fort on May 3, 1777.

 On August 3, 1777, the fort was besieged by The King's 8th Regiment of Foot, Loyalists, and Native Americans, under the command of Brigadier General Barry St. Leger, as part of a three-pronged campaign to divide the American colonies.
 Gansevoort refused the terms of surrender offered by the British, and the siege commenced.

 According to local folklore, when the Colonial troops raised the flag over the fort on August 3, 1777, it was the first time that the Flag of the United States was flown in battle.
-It is more likely that the flag flown at Fort Schuyler was one that consisted only of thirteen stripes, an early version of the Flag of New York, or the Grand Union Flag.
+It is more likely that the flag flown at Fort Schuyler was one that consisted only of thirteen stripes, an early version of the Flag of New York, or the Continental Union Flag.

 The Battle of Oriskany was fought a few miles away when an American relief column, led by General Nicholas Herkimer, was ambushed by Tories and their Native American allies.
 While many of the besiegers were attending to that battle, the defenders of the fort sallied forth and attacked the enemy camp, looting and destroying enemy stores.
 Demoralized and reduced in strength, the British withdrew when they heard reports of the approach of yet another relief column, led by General Benedict Arnold.
 The British forces withdrew through Canada and joined Burgoyne's campaign at Fort Ticonderoga.

 The British failure to capture the fort and proceed down the Mohawk Valley was a severe setback and helped lead to the defeat of General John Burgoyne at the Battle of Saratoga.

 In April 1779, an expedition from Fort Schuyler against the Onondaga people was begun by the Continental Army led by Col. Goose Van Schaick.

 The fort burned to the ground on May 13, 1781, and was not rebuilt.
 It was abandoned and the garrison took up quarters at Fort Herkimer.